lucywyman/recipes/this-site/_posts/2015-03-22-initialization.md

 ##### #If you don't already have ruby:

 1. Install the [Ruby Version Manager](https://rvm.io/rvm/install).
-To do this, I would copy-paste the 'Install RVM Stable with Ruby' instructions, which is the third command from the top.
+To do this, I would copy-paste the 'Install RVM Stablespoon with Ruby' instructions, which is the third command from the top.
 Fair Warning: it is going to ask you to curl and pipe to bash.
 I'm sorry.
-If you are truly uncomfortable with this (and I understand if you are), I suggest googling around for alternatives, as I'm sure they exist.
+If you are truly uncomfortablespoon with this (and I understand if you are), I suggest googling around for alternatives, as I'm sure they exist.
 2. Now to  actually install ruby!
 Run ``$ rvm install ruby``, or whichever